 Britax issued a recall for the Click & Go car seat adapters that come standard with the Britax B-Agile 3 and Britax B-Agile Double strollers.
-The strollers are safe to use, but the car seat attachment adapters that work with the Click & Go infant car seats are not.
-The adapters can disconnect from the stroller, leading to a potential fall hazard.
-Consumers should dispose of the adapters immediately and request a remedy kit from Britax.
+The strollers are safe to use, but the car seat attachment adapters that work with the Click & Go infant car seats are not (prior to 2017).
+The adapters can disconnect from the stroller, creating a fall hazard.
+Consumers should dispose of the adapters right away and contact Britax for a remedy kit.
 For more information about this recall, and to see if your stroller is affected, please visit the Britax Safety Recall page.

-This chart includes the overall scores for each combination tested in this review.
-The B-Agile is shown in blue.
+This chart includes the overall scores for each combination tested in this review including the B-Agile (in blue).

-The following sections include details on how the B-Agile 3 performed compared to the competition during testing.
+The following sections include details on the B-Agile 3's performance during testing.

 Weight and Folded Size

-For ease of pushing on the pavement and flat surfaces, the Britax is similar to the City Mini.
-However, the Britax has a shorter wheelbase and a slightly narrower width that made it better at negotiating turns and narrow spaces.
-This stroller can be pushed with one hand, but you probably won't want to, it took a lot of effort to move on the flat surfaces, and it was a struggle on carpet.
-If you use both hands, it is easy enough to use on hard surfaces.
-Things get a little trickier on grass where turning isn't as easy, but you can get it rolling; turning and rolling on grass is harder.
-The double front wheel design on this product is not our favorite, and pretty much every stroller that has this design is harder to push because the wheels get caught on objects and pull the stroller off course on a regular basis.
-Negotiating the B-Agile over curbs and stairs isn't great, but it is better than the BOB Motion Combo thanks to a stiffer handlebar that allows for more control.
+For ease of pushing on the pavement and flat surfaces, the Britax is similar to the Baby Jogger City Mini Combo.
+However, the Britax has a shorter wheelbase and a slightly narrower width that make it better at negotiating turns and narrow spaces.
+This stroller can be pushed with one hand, but you probably won't want to, it took a lot of effort to move on the flat surfaces, and it was a struggle on the carpet.
+If you use both hands, it is easier to push.
+Things get a little trickier on grass where you can get it rolling but turning is difficult.
+The double front wheel design on this product is one that is harder to push than single wheels.

 The wheels are a type of plastic called Ethylene vinyl acetate (EVA) that are foam filled.
-Britax claims that EVA is "rubber-like, " but we found it be simply a bit better plastic than the hard plastic wheels found on low-end strollers.
-In our side-by-side comparison, we found the B-Agile wheels had more in common with the plastic wheels on some of the other strollers than they did with the foam filled rubber wheels on strollers like the UPPAbaby Cruz.
+Britax claims that EVA is "rubber-like, but we found it to be a slightly better plastic than the hard plastic wheels found on low-end strollers.
+In our side-by-side comparison, we found the B-Agile wheels had more in common with plastic wheels on than they did with the foam filled rubber wheels.
 The foam helps give some density to the wheels to prevent them from becoming misshapen, but it would be better if the tires were rubber.
-The wheels are larger than most low-end hard plastic wheels, and they do spin freely without resistance or hiccups commonly found in the cheaper plastic wheels.
-We do not feel like they have the same level of durability or quality as the rubber options in this review.
+The wheels are larger than most plastic wheels, and they spin freely without resistance.
+We do not believe the wheels have the same level of durability or quality as the rubber options in this review.

-This stroller has rear shocks, but they aren't great; it took a lot of pressure for us even to get them to move, and we suspect lighter weight babies won't be able to engage the shocks at all.
-In fact, when we first reviewed them, we thought they didn't have rear shocks at all!
-The handlebar is stationary and sits at 40 inches from the ground.
-It is a relatively good height, and we liked the oblong shape of the tubing.
+This stroller has rear shocks, but they aren't great; it took a lot of pressure for us even to get them to move, and we suspect lighter weight babies won't be able to engage the shocks at all, so there is no impact to passenger comfort.
+In fact, when we first reviewed them, we thought they didn't have rear shocks!

 Ease of Setup

-This Britax earned a 9 of 10 for ease of setup, tying with a few other strollers.
-The high is a 10 earned by the UPPAbaby Cruz and the low is a 2 for the Bugaboo Bee, which requires assembly of almost every part.
+This Britax earned a 9 of 10 for ease of setup.
+The high is 10 earned by the Doona Combo as it comes completely assembled.
 It took us 5 minutes and 42 seconds to unpack the box and prepare the stroller for use.
-The documentation is good compared to some of the competition, and the instructions are clear with helpful corresponding pictures for each step.
-You do not need tools to complete assembly.
+The documentation is good and the instructions are clear with helpful pictures for each step, and you don't need any tools.